“Can I get there on foot?” At this Canandaigua Lake vacation rental cottage, the answers is definitely “yes.”

 Where can you walk to?

-Compared to our east side location, our competitors across the lake on West Lake Road earn a WalkScore of 3 or less: “Almost all errands require a car.”
+Competing properties on West Lake Road earn a WalkScore of no higher than 3 – Almost all errands require a car.

-Mapping reveals the difference
+Map the difference

 WalkScore lets you calculate distances and maps for time and travel modes.